 Evenings are as glorious as the days here.
 The only tough decision is which restaurant to eat at and will they have availability for us.
 Our trusted babysitter organized through the Melissa Crche is wonderful.
 She was a local girl but spoke very good English and promptly arrived at 7.30pm every night enabling us to have some adult time (at 10 per hour it's worth every penny), however, children are welcome in the majority of restaurants come day or night.
 It was our last night and we decided to go all out and dine at the exclusive Japanese Sea You Up Restaurant overlooking the marina.
 Cocktails at the sleek bar with ambient music got us started as we watched boats threaded with lights make their way across the waves.
 Soon we were summoned, along with an expectant party of guests.
 Tables were laid out, candles were lit, and a cavalry of waiters were dispatched to tend to us.
 The meal was so divine.
 Warm scallop sashimi with ginger, chives and sesame, robata grilled rib eye steak with carrot harissa and sweet chilli jam and chocolate fondant with shichimi caramel and coconut ice cream accompanied by an exciting wine list.

 We returned to our room and from our balcony were treated to the spectacle of a rare electric storm.
 We looked at each other and at the same time said we'd better get saving for next year.

-Sani Beach, Greece - March DiscountBook your stay at Sani Beach Resort, Greece by 18th March to benefit from up to 30% discount and complimentary full board.
+Sani Beach, Greece - Early BooBook your stay at Sani Beach, Greece in advance to enjoy up to 20% discount.